-The Audit Committee of the Board of Directors consists of three Directors who are not officers of the Company and are independent as defined by SEC regulations and in the NYSE Listed Company Manual.
+The Audit Committee of the Board consists of three Directors who are not officers of the Company and are "independent" as defined by SEC regulations and in the NYSE Listed Company Manual.
 The members of the Audit Committee are Dr. Robert V. Antonucci, Edward F. Godfrey, who serves as chairman, and Michael B. Green.
-On September 29, 2006, the Board of Directors confirmed by a unanimous vote that Dr. Antonucci, Mr. Godfrey and Mr. Green are "Audit Committee Financial Experts," as defined by the rules promulgated by the SEC.
-The Audit Committee held five meetings in 2008 for the purpose of discharging its responsibilities in accordance with the Audit Committee Charter.
+On September 29, 2006, the Board confirmed by a unanimous vote that Dr. Antonucci, Mr. Godfrey and Mr. Green are "Audit Committee Financial Experts," as defined by the rules promulgated by the SEC.
+The Audit Committee held six meetings in 2009 for the purpose of discharging its responsibilities in accordance with the Audit Committee Charter.
 In accordance with the Audit Committee Charter, the Audit Committee is responsible for providing independent and objective oversight of the Company's accounting functions, internal controls and financial reporting.
 The Audit Committee is also directly responsible for the appointment, compensation and oversight of the work of the Company's independent accountant.
 Annually, the Audit Committee reviews the Audit Committee Charter and adopts amendments, if necessary, to reflect changes governing financial reporting and accounting requirements or its responsibilities.
-The Audit Committee Charter was last reviewed and ratified on October 23, 2008.
-The Audit Committee Charter is available on the Company's website at www.unitil.com/content/investors.
-The Audit Committee Report, which appears on page 20, more fully describes the activities and responsibilities of the Audit Committee.
+The Audit Committee Charter was last reviewed and ratified on October 23, 2009.
+The Audit Committee Charter is available on the Company's website at www.unitil.com.
+The Audit Committee Report, which appears on page 25, more fully describes the activities and responsibilities of the Audit Committee.